The State Program on Broadband Infrastructure Development in Georgia

 Postal Sector Reform and elaboration of regulatory framework

-Within the scope of the Postal Sector reform, under the Grant Assistance of European Bank for Reconstruction and Development (EBRD) is undergoing:
+Within the scope of the Postal Sector reform, under the Grant Assistance of European Bank for Reconstruction and Development (EBRD) has been completed:

 Information Access Center (IAC) and Internet Service Center for blind and weak eye-sighted persons